marioni-group/EpiScores-for-protein-levels/README.md

 3) "project_" - these are projections of trained CpG weights for proteins into various testing cohorts
 4) "validation_" - this refers to the collation of which episcores passed robust thresholds in STRADL & LBC1921 test sets
 5) "cox_" - this refers to the cox modelling between episcores and incident disease onset in Generation Scotland
+6) "process_" - these scripts have been used to process and plot the results